JeffreyWay/Laravel-4-Generators/readme.md

 Okay, okay, we're not using a layout file with the proper HTML.
 Who cares; this is just an example, fool.

 Anyhow, we're all set.
-Run the serve, and browse to `localhost:8000/dogs` to view your list.
+Run the server, and browse to `localhost:8000/dogs` to view your list.

     php artisan serve